-LGS Policy Ju stification for deviation from Green Belt Policy b) The provision of b) Provision of appropriate facilities; this is a appropriate facilities in reasonable exception for LGS if such connection with the development could support the ongoing use and existing use of land where help to make the LGS capable of enduring. the facilities preserve the c) Extension or alteration of a building provided it openness of the Local does not result in disproportionate additions over Green Space and do not and above the size of the original building; this conflict with the reasons is a reasonable exception for LGS where it for designation that make it does not impact upon its openness or reasons for special to the community, designation; such as for recreation or d) Replacement of a building, provided it is the ecology; same use and not materially larger; this is a c) The extension or alteration reasonable exception for LGS; of a building if it does not e) Limited infill in villages; This is not a impact on the openness or reasonable exception for LGS.
-Openness is not the reasons for designation just a spatial concept, it is also visual, as that make the Local Green determined by the Supreme Court.
-Any infill on Space special to the small LGS designations will seriously undermine community; or their openness and their reasons for designation. d) The replacement of a f) Limited affordable housing for local community building provided the new needs; This is not a reasonable exception for building is in the same use LGS.
-Any affordable housing on small LGS and not materially larger designations will seriously undermine their than the one it replaces. openness and their reasons for designation. g) Limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use; this is not a reasonable exception for LGS.
-It is unlikely that LGS will be brownfield when identified in accordance with Para 101, and infilling and complete redevelopment is likely to fully undermine the designation of the LGS. her appropriate ra 150 sets out that certain other forms of de development includes: velopment are also not inappropriate provided a) Engineering operations neering operations they preserve the openness of Green Belt and do no that are temporary, small- nflict with the purpose (listed a-f).
-A number of scale and result in full ese exceptions could undermine the openness of restoration; or LG S or impact upon their reasons for designation -
+Justification for deviation from Green Belt Policy

+- a) Buildings for agriculture or forestry; this is a reasonable exception for LGS policy where land is commercial woodland or farmland as it may otherwise hinder someone's business. - b) Provision of appropriate facilities; this is a reasonable exception for LGS if such development could support the ongoing use and help to make the LGS capable of enduring. - c) Extension or alteration of a building provided it does not result in disproportionate additions over and above the size of the original building; this is a reasonable exception for LGS where it does not impact upon its openness or reasons for designation; - Replacement of a building, provided it is the same use and not materially larger; this is a reasonable exception for LGS; - e) Limited infill in villages; This is not a reasonable exception for LGS.
+Openness is not just a spatial concept, it is also visual, as determined by the Supreme Court.
+Any infill on small LGS designations will seriously undermine their openness and their reasons for designation. - f) Limited affordable housing for local community needs; This is not a reasonable exception for LGS.
+Any affordable housing on small LGS designations will seriously undermine their openness and their reasons for designation. - g) Limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use; this is not a reasonable exception for LGS.
+It is unlikely that LGS will be brownfield when identified in accordance with Para 101, and infilling and complete redevelopment is likely to fully undermine the designation of the LGS.